Triton Regional High School (Massachusetts)

 Triton Regional High School is a public high school in the village of Byfield within the town of Newbury, Massachusetts.
 Triton High also serves the nearby towns of Rowley and Salisbury.

 Sports and extracurriculars

-Home of the Vikings, Triton Regional High School teams sport the colors of blue and white, and competes within the Cape Ann League.
+Home of the Vikings, Triton Regional High School teams sport the colors of blue and white, and compete within the Cape Ann League.
 The school has a co-op athletic partnership for swimming and track and field with Georgetown High School.